BestTimesToVisit.com Logo

 Getting Around Tahiti, French Polynesia

-For exploring beyond Tahiti, Air Tahiti is your primary gateway.
-These flights connect Tahiti to the other islands of French Polynesia, including Bora Bora, Moorea, and the Marquesas.
-Book in advance, especially during peak seasons, as flights can fill up.
+For island hopping within French Polynesia, Air Tahiti is your primary carrier.
+They offer frequent flights connecting Tahiti to the other major islands like Bora Bora, Moorea, and the Marquesas.

-Renting a car is highly recommended for exploring Tahiti Nui (the main island) at your own pace, especially if you want to venture beyond Papeete and the popular tourist spots.
-It gives you the freedom to discover hidden beaches and waterfalls.
+Renting a car is ideal for exploring Tahiti Nui (the larger island) at your own pace, especially if you want to venture beyond Papeete.
+It gives you the freedom to discover hidden beaches and inland attractions.

 Taxis

-Taxis are readily available in Papeete and at the airport, and can be hired for longer excursions around the island.
-They are a convenient option if you prefer not to drive or are staying in a resort without rental car access.
+Taxis are readily available in Papeete and at the airport, and can be hired for point-to-point trips or by the hour for sightseeing.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.